KathirvelAIDS/Gaussian/README.md

 ## Algorithm
 1. Get the matrix from user.

-2. Using "from numpy as np sys" to import numpy (Ge).
+2. Using "from numpy as np" to import numpy.

+3. Using numpy library we solve the matrix using gaussian elimination with partial pivoting.

 3. Print the result matrices (Gaussian Elimination).